emoncms/emoncms-docker/readme.md

 ## 2. Run the Emoncms containers using docker-compose

-Docker-compose will fire up and link the emoncms container (PHP & Apache0) and the MYSQL container.
+Docker-compose will fire up and link the emoncms container (PHP & Apache) and the MYSQL container.

 ```
 $ git clone https://github.com/emoncms/emoncms-docker